Nozdub/RollHelper/README.md

 - **Optimization**: Improve dice animations and general app optimizing.
 - **Better Dice**: Work on the dice models so they look better.

 ## Acknowledgments

 - Thanks to the open-source community for the libraries and tools that made this project possible.
 - Inspiration from the Dungeons & Dragons and tabletop gaming community.

+## License

+This project is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
+See the [LICENSE](./LICENSE) file for more details.

+## Copyright

+© 2024, Christian / Nozdub.
+All rights reserved.